 By working for me, he is gaining earned income, which can then be deposited into the Roth IRA I opened for him.
 He can make up to the standard deduction without having to file taxes, and it reduces my company’s taxable income by however much I pay him.
 This is not only a win for me, but for him, since he is putting the money in a Roth IRA.

 How Much Can a Child Contribute to a Roth IRA?

-For minors, it depends how much they earn, but for tax years 2019 and 2020, the total annual IRA contribution limit is generally $6,000 per year.
+It depends how much the child earns, but for tax years 2021, 2020, and 2019, the total annual IRA contribution limit is no more than $6,000 per year.
 (As long as they have at least $6,000 in earned income.)
 But if your child makes less than $6,000, the annual limit is the same as their actual income.

 Some parents like to use a “parental match” strategy to encourage their children to make IRA contributions.
 This strategy involve letting your child know that you will match any amount they contribute to their IRA, and then giving them that amount as a gift.
 The parental match is an incentive to encourage kids to save and invest their earned income in the IRA.
 (If you’re curious about whether you can directly contribute to an IRA for someone else, this article has some good points to consider.)

 Doug Nordman, author of The Military Guide to Financial Independence and Retirement, used this strategy with his daughter.
 He explains:

 Documenting their earned income is up to you (subject to the IRS’ possible review): W-2 or 1099-MISC (for work outside the family), or just the records of your family business.
 It’s a lot easier to document the earnings as they happen instead of trying to catch up when you get an IRS or state query letter.

 It’s also worth reporting the earned income on a tax return.
 Of course you’d do this to refund excess withholding (like W-4 income-tax withholding) but the tax return is a permanent record of the earned income.